-Why does interior insulation cause cinder block foundations to crack?
+Why does interior insulation cause a freeze/thaw cycle- cinder block foundation?

 I have read in many posts that insulating a cinder block foundation wall from the inside in cold climates is risky as it can cause cracking.
 This is due to the introduction of the freeze/thaw cycle.